zhengxwen/gdsfmt/README.md

 ## Features

 This package provides a high-level R interface to CoreArray Genomic Data Structure (GDS) data files, which are portable across platforms with hierarchical structure to store multiple scalable array-oriented data sets with metadata information.
 It is suited for large-scale datasets, especially for data which are much larger than the available random-access memory.
-The gdsfmt package offers the efficient operations specifically designed for integers of less than 8 bits, since a single genetic/genomic variant, like single-nucleotide polymorphism, usually occupies fewer bits than a byte.
+The gdsfmt package offers the efficient operations specifically designed for integers of less than 8 bits, since a diploid genotype, like single-nucleotide polymorphism (SNP), usually occupies fewer bits than a byte.
 Data compression and decompression are available with relatively efficient random access.
-It is also allowed to read a GDS file in parallel with multiple R processes supported by the parallel package.
+It is also allowed to read a GDS file in parallel with multiple R processes supported by the package parallel.

 ## Bioconductor:

-Release Version: v1.8.3
+Release Version: v1.10.0

 [http://www.bioconductor.org/packages/release/bioc/html/gdsfmt.html](http://www.bioconductor.org/packages/release/bioc/html/gdsfmt.html)

 [Help Documents](http://zhengxwen.github.io/gdsfmt/release/help/00Index.html)

-Development Version: v1.9.3
+Development Version: v1.11.0

 [http://www.bioconductor.org/packages/devel/bioc/html/gdsfmt.html](http://www.bioconductor.org/packages/devel/bioc/html/gdsfmt.html)